Len Garrison: Family and education

 Len Garrison was born in St Thomas, Jamaica.
-His father, Ernest Samuel Garrison — a cabinet maker born in Hopewell, Hanover — and mother, Albertha Adassa Garrison, a school teacher born in Somerset, St Andrew, migrated to Britain in 1952 and 1953 respectively, and Len joined them there in west London in 1954 shortly before the birth of the first of his British siblings, sister Janet in May 1954.
-This was followed by the birth of his brothers, Owen (b.
-July 1955), Albert (b.
-October 1957) and Michael (b.
-November 1959).
+His father, Ernest Samuel Garrison – a cabinet maker born in Hopewell, Hanover – and mother, Albertha Adassa Garrison, a school teacher born in Somerset, St Andrew, migrated to Britain in 1952 and 1953 respectively, and Len joined them there in west London in 1954 shortly before the birth of the first of his British siblings, sister Janet in May 1954.
+This was followed by the birth of his brothers, Owen (born July 1955), Albert (born October 1957) and Michael (born November 1959).

 Garrison's early training was as a photographer, a passion from his childhood, which he studied at King's College London.
 He went on to become a specialist medical photographer at Guy's Hospital, as well as an active freelance photographer for the West Indian Gazette.
 His educationalist training began in 1971 when he attended Ruskin College, gaining a diploma in development studies.
-He later gained a BA at the University of Sussex in African history and Caribbean history, then went on to an MA in local history from Leicester University.
+He later gained a BA degree in African history and Caribbean history from the University of Sussex, then went on to an MA in local history from Leicester University.

 In 1987, he married his wife Marie, and they had a son, Tunde, born 10 December 1990.

 Publications

-Following his degree from Sussex, Garrison was invited to represent Britain at FESTAC - the Festival of Arts and Culture in Nigeria in 1977 (Festac Town), where his presentation was based on his dissertation on the Rastafarian movement that he had written while at Ruskin College.
-Ansel Wong's brief biography of Garrison in the opening of Garrison's 1965 book of poetry, Beyond Babylon, reveals that the dissertation was subsequently developed into a book, now in its second reprint — Black Youth Rastafarianisim and Identity Crisis in Britain.
+Following his degree from Sussex, Garrison was invited to represent Britain at FESTAC – the Festival of Arts and Culture in Nigeria in 1977 (Festac Town), where his presentation was based on his dissertation on the Rastafarian movement that he had written while at Ruskin College.
+Ansel Wong's brief biography of Garrison in the opening of Garrison's 1985 book of poetry, Beyond Babylon, reveals that the dissertation was subsequently developed into a book, now in its second reprint – Black Youth Rastafarianisim and Identity Crisis in Britain.